 Data collected at clinical trials then heads to the U.S. Food and Drug Administration (FDA) for approval.
 The approval process and duration vary by drug type; a standard process takes about one year.
 Once the drug is approved, production begins.

 The substance that directly attacks the problem a medication aims to solve is called the active pharmaceutical ingredient (API).
-China produces 40 percent of the world’s APIs, making it likely that one of the medicines in your cabinet has Chinese ingredients.
+China produces 40 percent of the world’s APIs, making it likely that one of the medicines you take has Chinese ingredients.

-After the medication is assembled, packaging occurs in Germany, which is currently the largest source of the United States’ packaged medications imports—constituting nearly 20 percent.
+After the medication is assembled, it is packaged.
+Germany is the largest source of the United States’ packaged medications imports—constituting nearly 20 percent.

-Last, the supply chain ends where it started, with distribution and consumption in the United States.
-Through a process involving wholesale distributors that purchase drugs from manufacturers and send them to pharmacies, hospitals, and elsewhere, a medication eventually makes its way to your medicine cabinet.
+The supply chain ends where it started: in the United States.
+After wholesale distributors purchase drugs from manufacturers and send them to pharmacies, hospitals, clinics, and elsewhere, the final stop for a medication is your medicine cabinet.

 The Consumer: What the Global Supply Chain Means for You

 Medicines are not the only things that pass through the global supply chain—it’s part of nearly every product in our daily lives, including what we eat and wear.
 Understanding how products move through the world before they land on our shelves can help us make informed decisions about what we choose to buy, sell, and use.